“A” to “Z” Therapeutic Properties & Flower Remedies

 – Dissolution time – The time required for a given amount (or fraction) of drugs to be released into solution from a solid dosage form.

 – Diuretic – Promotes activity of kidney and bladder and increases urination and elimination of urine.
-A type of drug that causes the to make more urine.
+A type of drug that causes the kidneys to make more urine.
 Diuretics help the body get rid of extra fluid and salt.
 They are used to treat high blood pressure, edema (extra fluid in the tissues), and other conditions.
 There are many different types of diuretics.

 – Diuretics – Herbs which increase the secretion of urine.
 Tending to increase urine flow, or a substance that promotes the excretion of fluids.
 A substance that increases the flow of urine.